Intro-CS-App-Dev-and-Deploy/Overview/README.md

 - Discuss all ideas with Mr. Mercer, including an educated guess about time lines and due dates
 - Note: modifying your drawing program or music programs can be a part of this final project

+- Final Project Idea included in Music Player Repository: website promotion of Music Player: integrating GitHub Pages, GitHub ReadMe.md, and Version Control, especially Final Version, to share project with friends for sideloading on Android Devices

 ---

 # To Include, Intermediate